dstackai/dstack.github.io/docs/index.md

 Once a runner (the machine that runs the `dstack-runner` daemon) receives a job, it runs in via Docker, stream logs in realtime, and, after the job is finished, upload output artifacts to the storage.

-!!! note "Using your local machine as a runner"
+!!! info "Using your local machine as a runner"
     If you don't plan to use remote machines to run workflows, you can launch the `dstack-runner` daemon locally.

 #### Installation

-Here's how to install and launch the `dstack-runner`:
+Here's how to install the `dstack-runner` daemon:

 === "Linux"